DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 **For example,** Xena attempts to convince Jonas of something (either truthfully or with deception), they would use their Bluffing Mod of +1, setting the DR to 3 (4-1).
 They draw a TC of 3 of Diamonds, permitting a card between A and 6.
-Jonas draws an 8 of Spades with a +1 Modifier to Detection and reports a 7, still outside the DR.
+Jonas draws an 8 of Spades with a +1 Modifier to Detection and reports a 7, still outside the DR. Xena would successfully convince Jonas of something in this scenario.

 ### In Combat